 Plan of Study

-Students should post their plan of study on Taskstream prior to starting the second semester of studies.
+Students should post their plan of study on Taskstream by the end of their first semester of studies.
 Students are encouraged to meet with their advisors to address any questions and assist in their academic planning.

 MCFT Comprehensive Exam